Fordi/rpi-analog-pin/README.md

  * C  - passed as capacitance, the value of C1
  * Rₓ - the max resistance your configuration can read

 `Pin` calculates this as its maxResistance field, for your convenience, as `Rₓ = t/C - Rᵢ - Rₘ`

 Think about this when choosing your components; you can get higher resolutions with smaller capacitance and minResistance - though, there are limitations placed on you by the resolution of the RPi's timer.
 The defaults represent a reasonable trade-off with a readable range of 0..31 kΩ, and a time resolution of 30Hz.

+To make things easier for you, I built a little [weblet](https://fordi.github.io/) you can use to calculate what your constructor should look like given a set of components.

 After the `Pin` is initialized, it will continuously read the resistance connected to it in the background.
 Your program can simply check the value of `aPin.resistance` as it needs to.

 ### TODO